Top 7 Venture Capital Firms Investing in Generative AI Startups

 3. Illuminate Ventures

 Illuminate Ventures invests in B2B and enterprise software companies that are in the later seed stage.
-The firm prioritizes businesses that can deliver a quick and measurable return on investment for their customers.
+The firm prioritizes businesses whose solutions can provide customers with a rapid and measurable return on investment.

 - Investment stages: Seed, Early Stage Venture, Late Stage Venture

-- Industries of focus: Enterprise Software, SaaS, Artificial Intelligence (AI), Generative AI, Big Data
+- Industries of focus: Artificial Intelligence (AI), Big Data, Enterprise Software, Generative AI, SaaS

 - Geographical presence: Oakland, California